theAgingApprentice/aaChip/README.md

 ## Code documentation
 As part of our CI/CD software development process we use [Github Actions](https://docs.github.com/en/actions) to automatically generate up-to-date documentation via [Doxygen](https://www.doxygen.nl/index.html) every time the MAIN branch gets updated.
 The output from Doxygen is placed in the docs folder found in the root of the repository.
 This repository has an associated [Github Pages](https://pages.github.com/) site that contains all of the Doxygen tags and assorted embedded comments from the code itself.
 This documentation can be viewed in your web browser [here](https://theagingapprentice.github.io/aaChip/).

-1. [Arduino Core library for ESP32](https://github.com/espressif/arduino-esp32).
-This library comes as part of the Arduino framework when using Platform.io.

 ## Microprocessor compatibility
 This library has only been tested on the [Adafruit Huzzah32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather) development board containing the [Espressif ESP WROOM32 SOC](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf) featuring a pair of [Cadence/Xtensa®32-bit LX6 microprocessors](https://mirrobo.ru/wp-content/uploads/2016/11/Cadence_Tensillica_Xtensa_LX6_ds.pdf).